 Sesame Shrimp Balls

-Sesame Shrimp Balls are the most delicious, healthy seafood appetizer!
-Baked until crispy and dipped into a garlic lemon aioli.
-Serve these shrimp balls for appetizers or a light meal!
+Sesame Shrimp Balls are the most delicious seafood appetizer!
+Baked until crispy and dipped into a roasted garlic aioli.
+Serve these shrimp balls for appetizers or for dinner!

 Sesame Shrimp Bites with Lemon Aioli on a platter with lemon wedges